For information, support and resources click here

 All schools are required to provide information to parents on how to seek additional support beyond that which is ‘normally available’ for their child.

 The main aim of the local offer is to enable families to see readily the support they can expect locally without having to struggle to find the information.
-If there is any information that you would like to know that is not on the website then please do not hesitate to contact Mrs Young (Headteacher/SENDco)
+If there is any information that you would like to know that is not on the website then please do not hesitate to contact Mrs Roberts (Headteacher/SENDco)

 Find out more from the North Yorkshire County Council website

 How we decide when a child needs to go on the SEN register

 There are 4 areas of need according to the 2015 Code of Practice.

 Children are assessed regularly to ensure that they are making the expected progress.
 Some children may need extra help and support, the class teacher is usually the first person to notice that the child needs this extra help.
 If this is the case then they will ask for a meeting with the SENDCO to discuss strategies.
 If these strategies are not working and the child is becoming significantly behind their peers in any area then a discussion with parents/carers about the possibility of putting the child on the SEN register will take place.